GTA Fencing Logo

 Gate posts often need to be stronger and may require 6x6 posts or additional reinforcement.

-Common questions about our fence post replacement and leaning fence services answered by our team.
+Common questions about our fence post replacement and leaning fence services in the Greater Toronto Area.

 Yes.
 If the surrounding panels and rails are usable, one or several posts can often be replaced without rebuilding the entire fence.